 - Active participation in national and international biodiversity conservation bodies

 The Ark Project

 In 1995, GEH launched the Ark Project under which farms and holdings are being certified based on a positive list of certification criteria.
-The Ark Region Elbe River Landscape with its currently 33 farms was certified under the Ark Project.
+The Ark Region Elbe River Landscape with its currently more than 30 farms was certified under the Ark Project.